spryker/spryker-docs/docs/scos/dev/legacy-demoshop/201811.0/set-up-a-hello-world-queue-legacy-demoshop.md

     link: docs/scos/dev/module-migration-guides/migration-guide-rabbitmq.html
 ---

-This Tutorial demonstrates a simple `Hello, World` queue use case.
-We will create a `hello` queue and send/receive our messages to/from this queue with `Hello, World` content.
+This tutorial demonstrates a simple `Hello, World` queue use case.
+You will create a `hello` queue and send/receive your messages to/from this queue with `Hello, World` content.

-For this purpose, we will be using our default queue engine RabbitMQ.
+For this purpose, you will use the default queue engine RabbitMQ.

 ## Preparation